otrv4/otrv4/otrv4.md

     Ratchet id ratchet_id (INT)
     (TODO: why duplicated?)
         Must be strictly greater than 0, and increment by 1 with each ratchet.
-        This should receive the value of i variable.
+        This should be set as sender's i.

     Message id message_id (INT)
     (TODO: why duplicated?)
         Must be strictly greater than 0, and increment by 1 with each message.
-        This should receive the value of j variable.
+        This should be set with sender's j.

     Next Public ECDH Key (POINT)
     (TODO: this description is weird, and the difference between current and next is also confusing)